AshWilliams/MerchantsGuideToTheGalaxy/README.md

 # Solution for problem: Merchant's Guide To The Galaxy

-This is my solution for the given problem as part of recruitment process to join to ThoughtWorks development team.

-This problem took my attention because I've seen an opportunity to create a language interpreter.
-I like this challenge and I'd like to show something that I can do.
-I hope did a good work meeting your expectations as an able candidate to compose your team.

 The original problem description is at the end of this file.

 ## 1. About the solution